duncsully/nubbins/readme.md

 ### Solid

-Solid support is provided via a `nubbinSignal` utility which converts a provided nubbin into a Solid signal and returns a tuple with a getter and, if not computed, a setter.
+Solid support is provided via a `nubbinSignal` utility which converts a provided nubbin into a Solid signal and returns a tuple with a getter and, if writable, a setter.

 ```typescript
 import { countNubbin } from './countNubbin'